Biden's mission in Europe: Shore up alliance against Russia - KESQ

 Finding ways to transition from Russian energy to other sources — without setting back longstanding goals to combat climate change — is set to be a key discussion point.

 Russia was once a member of what was then the G-8.
-It was expelled from the group in 2014 after it invaded Ukraine’s Crimean Peninsula, a move that foreshadowed the current crisis.
+It was expelled in 2014 after it invaded Ukraine’s Crimean Peninsula, a move that foreshadowed the current crisis.

 A top priority of Western officials heading into the summit is finding a way to get Ukraine’s vast grain harvest out onto the world market, as the United Nations and others warn of tens of millions of people being cast into hunger because of tight supplies.
 The most impactful changes would require an agreement from Russia to stop targeting food and food infrastructure as well as agreeing to the establishment of a sea corridor to allow exports of grain from Ukraine.